alexandrezlima/documentations/docs/icongenerator.md

 	<figcaption>Custom size toggle</figcaption>
 	</figure>

+??? question "I’m trying to export my texture using the Export toggle option, but the texture is not being generated (it says “done” but I can’t find it)."
+	For an odd reason some projects do not allow you to generate a new folder within the Project/Saved folder.
+By default the Icon Generator saves your exported icons within the Project/Saved/Icons folder (it creates a new folder within Project/Saved).

+	If you're getting this issue, I recommend that you change the default output path in the `Output file path` field.
+As example, you can set the value as `C:\Users\YourUser\Downloads\ExampleFolder`.
+Any valid path can be used to export icons!

 ??? question "I’m trying to import my texture using the Import toggle option, but the texture is not being generated (it says “done” but I can’t find it)."
 	Only `power of two` can be imported using the `Import toggle` (unfortunately I can’t change this, it is an internal function of the Unreal Engine).